BNSC1/android-notes/README.md

 Thread: processes divided into multiple work units

+Why floating numbers are inaccurate: because they can only hold this many bits after floating points, they will never accurately present an irrational number.

+# Concurrency

+Concurrency: multiple tasks are dealt with by 1 processor

+Semaphore: a synchronization mechanism that allows a fixed number of threads or coroutines to access a shared resource simultaneously.
+It maintains a count of the number of permits available, and each thread or coroutine that wants to access the resource has to acquire a permit before proceeding.
+The permits are released back to the semaphore when the resource is no longer needed, allowing other threads or coroutines to acquire them.

 Coroutine: switch to another thread while a processing thread is locking

 Multi-tasking: do one more thing at a time